patojoke/get5/Troubleshooting.md

 1. If you have problems starting your server make sure you don't have spaces in the folder name where you installed csgosl. csgosl doesn't properly handle spaces.
+1. Don't use spaces in own created map group names.